lee-cha-dev/ollama_chat_app/README.md

 This application was developed in a Windows 10 env, using conda.

-Details on download & installing Ollama, as well as downloading your first model:
+Details on downloading & installing Ollama, as well as downloading your first model:

 - [Ollama Windows Preview](https://ollama.com/blog/windows-preview)